gpaulissen/bml/README.md

 By default it doesn't matter which seat you're in, or which vulnerability it is, when you bid.
 Full Disclosure, however, allows for different meanings of sequences depending on these factors.

-To change the vulnerability (for the forthcoming bidding tables) type #VUL <we><them>.
-Both <we> and <them> can be Y, N or 0: Yes, No or Doesn't matter. #VUL Y0 would mean that where vulnerable, but it doesn't matter if the opponents are.
+To change the vulnerability (for the forthcoming bidding tables) type #VUL &lt;we&gt;&lt;them&gt;.
+Both &lt;we&gt; and &lt;them&gt; can be Y, N or 0: Yes, No or Doesn't matter. #VUL Y0 would mean that where vulnerable, but it doesn't matter if the opponents are.

-Seat is changed in a similar way: #SEAT <seat>, where <seat> can be 0 (doesn't matter), 1, 2, 3, 4, 12 (first or second) or 34 (third or fourth).
+Seat is changed in a similar way: #SEAT &lt;seat&gt;, where &lt;seat&gt; can be 0 (doesn't matter), 1, 2, 3, 4, 12 (first or second) or 34 (third or fourth).

 <a id="org611b48c"></a>